pchtsp/best_practices/source/lazy_servers.rst

 Lazy Servers
 +++++++++++++++++++

 The lazy's guide to linux, servers and executing stuff in them.
 And getting the results back, of course.
-If not, why would you even bother... anyways.
+If not, why would you even bother... anyway.

 Why though?
 ************************

 This terminal is useful because in case you do not have a directory explorer (the thing were you see the boxes with files and directories), you need to be able to do everything you did there but via a terminal.

-TODO.
+Also, it allows for automation (which saves time and avoids errors) and is a lot more standard across operating systems than using graphical user interfaces.

 Introduction and requisites
 ****************************